ykim3001/cross-the-road/README.md

-# Frogger2340
+# Cross the Road
-Frogger CS 2340-C Group 68
+Cross the Road by CS 2340-C Group 68
-Team Members: Yunsu Kim, Laltih Siripurapu, Aidan Pek, Shayahn Mirfendereski, Kendall Taylor
+Contributors: Yunsu Kim, Laltih Siripurapu, Aidan Pek, Shayahn Mirfendereski, Kendall Taylor

 This project is current as of the end of Sprint 4.